ethereum-attestation-service/eas-sdk/README.md

 // Signer is an ethers.js Signer instance const signer = new ethers.Wallet(privateKey, provider);

-const newAttestationUID = await offchain.signOffchainAttestation({
+const offchainAttestation = await offchain.signOffchainAttestation({
   recipient: '0xFD50b031E778fAb33DfD2Fc3Ca66a1EeF0652165',
   // Unix timestamp of when attestation expires.
 (0 for no expiration)
   expirationTime: 0,